Chunnyluny/Chunnyluny/README.md

 ### ⚒️ What I've been working on 🆒

 - [Chunnyluny-RimWorld-Modding/.github](https://github.com/Chunnyluny-RimWorld-Modding/.github) - information about this organisation

 - [Chunnyluny-RimWorld-Modding/DogApparel](https://github.com/Chunnyluny-RimWorld-Modding/DogApparel) - DogApparel, a mod that makes dogs more useful on the Rim!

 - [Chunnyluny-RimWorld-Modding/troubleshootingguide](https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide) - RimWorld troubleshooting guide for modded RimWorld

-- [Chunnyluny-RimWorld-Modding/RimWorldMod](https://github.com/Chunnyluny-RimWorld-Modding/RimWorldMod) - RimWorld mod template, you can use this repo as template for your first mod.
+- [Chunnyluny-RimWorld-Modding/RimWorldMod](https://github.com/Chunnyluny-RimWorld-Modding/RimWorldMod) - RimWorld mod template, you can use this repo as a template for your first mod.

 ### 🪢 Pull requests 🖥️

 - **[fixing README.md to be updated in the profile folder instead of the root](https://github.com/Chunnyluny-RimWorld-Modding/.github/pull/4)** - information about this organisation